EXPERT PROMPTING MASTERCLASS

 - Team: 7 engineers, 2 designers

-- Current state: Shipping features, but missing deadlines by 30%
+- Current: Shipping features but missing deadlines by 30%

-- Constraints: Already working 50+ hours/week, morale is decent
+- Constraints: Already 50+ hour weeks, morale decent

-- Recent changes: Switched to 2-week sprints 3 months ago
+- Recent: Switched to 2-week sprints 3 months ago

 - No generic productivity tips